 A history of Catchword in names & numbers

-Since our start during the e-commerce Wild West, naming has transformed from cottage industry to serious marketing discipline.
-For Catchword, an early focus on Silicon Valley and internet startups gradually yielded to deep experience across industries, and collaborations with market leaders in every space—Amazon, PwC, Intel, GM, Aetna, and McDonald’s, to name a few.
-We’ve had the privilege to work with over 500 companies on more than 1,300 naming projects.
-We’ve seen it all and named it all!
+Since our start during the Wild West of the internet, brand identity has transformed from cottage industry to serious marketing discipline.
+For Catchword, an early focus on Silicon Valley and startups gradually yielded to deep experience across industries, and collaborations with market leaders in every space—Amazon, PwC, Intel, GM, Aetna, and McDonald’s, to name a few.

-Read the story of our founding and our name, then check out the yearbook, where you’ll find agency highlights and top names we’ve developed from every year of our history.
-Share our journey from upstart to #1 in the world and get a glimpse into how cultural moments impact the brand names we choose.
+Read on for the story of our founding, then check out the yearbook, where you’ll find agency highlights and top brands we’ve developed from every year of our history.
+Share our journey from upstart to #1 in the world and catch a glimpse of the fascinating interplay of culture and branding.

 The Story.